UK braces for ‘cold snap’ as new weather warning issued

 Latest Met Office forecast

-The UK is set to witness a sudden dip in temperatures this week as rainfall brings the first “cold snap” of the season after weekend sunshine.
+Britons are being warned to brace for a sudden dip in temperatures this week as heavy wind and rain bring the first cold snap of the season.

-The Met Office has warned that the daytime temperatures could go down by about 10 degrees Celsius in the coming days from the highs seen earlier this week as more rainfall alerts are issued.
+The Met Office has warned that the temperatures could plunge in the coming days after the extended Indian summer saw warm weather push in October.

-The heaviest rain is expected to be across Wales on Wednesday, where a yellow weather warning is in place between 6am to 6pm with the possibility of flooding and disruption as 60mm rain falls.
+The heaviest rain is expected to be across Wales on Wednesday, where a yellow weather warning is in place between 6am to 6pm with the possibility of flooding.

 Some central and southern parts of England and Wales can once again “potentially have a very wet day on Friday”, the forecaster said.